JMPerez/til/README.md

 ## 2018-10-23
 - I read [Hard Costs of Third-Party Scripts](https://css-tricks.com/hard-costs-of-third-party-scripts/) and the resources linked from that post on CSS Tricks.
 It always feels good when developers flag the issues with third-party scripts.
 Unfortunately it's difficult to convince other parts of the organization aboy why this should be in the radar.
+- I listened [Episode 21: Web Infrastructure at Spotify with Jason Palmer](https://www.sitepen.com/blog/2018/10/19/episode-21-web-infrastructure-at-spotify-with-jason-palmer/).
+As a web developer working at Spotify I'm so grateful of the work that the Web Infra team is doing.
+It shows how to establish recommendations and sensible defaults supported by the infra team, without strong enforcement.
+This is the best thing I have ever seen happening for web development at Spotify.

 ## 2018-10-22